-Not typhoid, it is a different bacteria.
-Typhus killed more soldiers on Napoleons return from Russia then the Russians.
+Is not typhoid, it is a different bacteria.
+Typhus killed more soldiers on Napoleons return from Russia than did the Russians.
 Typhus (gaol fever) killed more prisoners in the eighteenth century than public executioners (even though there were 241 capital offences).
-Major epidemic in Ireland 1816-19 the Year without a Summer killed 100,000.
-Also during Great Irish Famine 1846-49.
-Spread to England as 'Irish Fever'.
-Spread by lice endemic and inescapable, often killed court officials.
-Peak in 1922, 25-30 million cases in Russia, 4 million Poland.
-Major cause of death in prison and concentration camps (Anne Frank at 15).
+There was a major epidemic in Ireland 1816-19 the 'Year without a Summer' which killed 100,000, and also during the Great Irish Famine 1846-49.
+It spread to England as 'Irish Fever'.
+It was spread by lice and was endemic and inescapable, it often killed court officials.
+It peaked in 1922, with 25-30 million cases in Russia and 4 million Poland.
+It was a major cause of death in prisons and concentration camps (it killed Anne Frank at 15).